qPCR Service

 qPCR Service for Drug Discovery

-The real-time quantitative PCR (qPCR; RT-qPCR) service at Reaction Biology provides custom-tailored gene expression analysis and copy number determination including high-quality DNA and RNA isolation.
+Reaction Biology offers real-time quantitative PCR (qPCR; RT-qPCR) and digital PCR (dPCR) service, providing scientists custom-tailored gene expression analysis and copy number determination including high-quality DNA and RNA isolation.
 Relative and absolute quantification approaches enable the detection of quantitative differences in mRNA expression of drug targets, PD markers, or predictive biomarkers.
 Our qPCR platform is set up to support drug discovery projects performed with cellular and animal models at Reaction Biology as well as the investigation of customer samples.

 Our qPCR services support numerous applications in the drug discovery process, such as: